noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 15/7/2020 17:00 just during the "siesta" with dream injection they say to me that I'm not accepted in the drug scene, who question this?, and I see my mother doing me sexual violence as usual.
 - 15/7/2020 21:36 a very important person say that he will kill me.
 - 15/7/2020 23:50 the same person say to me another time if I want to die.
+- 16/7/2020 00:30 the wife of this important person call me slave.
+And I'm an Italian citizen in Spain.

 ![July 31 StopElectronicTorture](http://telecomlobby.com/Images/gangstalking_tortures_humiliations_day_against.webp)